HoaiDuyLe/project-for-ai-convergence/README.md

 # Mixed supervision for surface-defect detection: from weakly to fully supervised learning [Computers in Industry 2021]
-Official PyTorch implementation for ["Mixed supervision for surface-defect detection: from weakly to fully supervised learning"](http://prints.vicos.si/publications/385) published in journal Computers in Industry 2021.
+Modification of the official PyTorch implementation for ["Mixed supervision for surface-defect detection: from weakly to fully supervised learning"](http://prints.vicos.si/publications/385) published in journal Computers in Industry 2021.

-The same code is also an offical implementation of the method used in ["End-to-end training of a two-stage neural network for defect detection"](http://prints.vicos.si/publications/383) published in International Conference on Pattern Recognition 2020.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]